thezlehman/SimpleWebSpinner/README.md

 ## File Format

-The `.zachscoolformat` file is a JSON file containing:
+The `.spinnyboi` file is a JSON file containing:
 - List of names
 - All option settings (checkboxes, sliders)
 - Wheel title